Best LED Parking Lot Lights (2026 Guide)

 Editorial Integrity: Our reviews are based on independent research and testing.
 Our editorial team does not receive direct compensation from our advertisers.

-Parking lot lighting is one of the highest-ROI LED upgrades you can make—and I see it over and over.
-Most existing lots run 400W metal halide or 250-400W high-pressure sodium—fixtures that guzzle electricity and need bulb replacements every 2-3 years.
-LED shoebox fixtures cut energy costs by 60-70% and run virtually maintenance-free for 10+ years.
+Parking lot lighting is one of the highest-ROI LED upgrades available.
+Most lots still run 400W metal halide or 250–400W high-pressure sodium — fixtures that consume massive electricity and need bulb replacements every 2–3 years.
+LED shoebox fixtures cut energy costs by 60–70% and run virtually maintenance-free for 10+ years.

 | Feature | Metal Halide / HPS | LED Shoebox |